Home > BOOKS FOR SALE > ALL AVAILABLE BOOKS >

 [10] pp., including 6 sepia-toned letterpress text pages and 4 full-color chromolithographed tab-operated movable plates.

-A highly unusual and unrecorded Spanish-language version of this imaginative lunar voyage tale, originally published in French by Capendu as Voyage Extraordinaire de Mr. Tramontane and in English as A Trip to the Moon.
-This edition recounts the fantastical journey of Mr. Tramontane and Mr. Giggins as they travel to the moon in an elaborately styled automobile—a playful cross between science fiction and belle époque elegance.
-While the original French edition contained five movable plates, this Spanish-language version includes four and was published without a title page or publisher’s imprint, suggesting a small or localized print run.
-The chromolithographed mechanical scenes are operated by pull-tabs, each revealing a transformation or action integral to the story’s whimsical narrative arc.
+A highly unusual and unrecorded Spanish-language version of this imaginative lunar voyage tale, known in French as Voyage Extraordinaire de Mr. Tramontane and in English as A Trip to the Moon.
+While the French edition contained five movable plates, this Spanish-language version includes four and was issued without a title page or publisher’s imprint, suggesting a small or localized production.

 Condition: